For certain types of research, using a non-confidential or anonymous survey can make all the difference in terms of project success.

 Ultimately, it comes down to two main factors – the way you formulate questions and answers and your own integrity as an honest survey maker.
 A good survey maker can only help but it can hardly assure the anonymity of a survey.

 To help you with this, I’ll first share a few thinking points to help you make a decision whether you should be using a non-confidential or anonymous survey.
-After that, I’ll share some tips on how to create an anonymous survey (if you decide you need it).
+After that, I’ll share some tips on how to make an anonymous survey (if you decide you need it).

 Let’s dig in.